Kirkirillka/GPS_Tracker/docs/05_01_building_blocks.md

     - FTP-server - vsftpd - implementation of FTP server.
     - MQTT Broker - Eclipse Mosquitto - implementation of MQTT Protocol Broker.
     - NoSQL Database - MongoDB - a NoSQL database to store messages in BSON format.
-    - NoSQL Database = Redis - a NoSQL database to cache the scheduled task list for Celery workers.
+    - Queue Broker = RabbitMQ - a message queue used to register the users scheduled tasks.

 ## Level 2.
 Subsystems